Connect from WARP to a private network on Cloudflare using Cloudflare Tunnel

 Route private IP ranges through WARP

 In the list of Split Tunnels entries, choose the range being used for this private connection and delete it.
+For example, if your network uses the default AWS range of

 Integrate your identity provider